Is Employee Ownership Right For Your Business?

 An ESOP gives retiring owners an alternative to traditional selling, allowing them to preserve their legacy, receive tax benefits, get a fair price, and even maintain a role in the company.
 An ESOP not only keeps the company culture intact, but it takes the company’s investment in its people to the next level by transforming employees into owners.
 And there is considerable research to prove that it really works — companies owned by employees perform much better than those that are not, and they lay people off at one-third to one-quarter the rate of other companies.

-After the retiring founder, the second most common ESOP occurs in younger companies that simply want their employees to have a piece of the action.
+After the retiring founder, the second most common ESOP occurs in younger companies that simply want their employees to have a piece of the pie.
 These companies are looking to leverage the cultural and financial advantages of an ESOP to increase company performance, attract and recruit top talent, and improve the lives of their employees.
 In both scenarios, employee ownership ensures the company is owned by people who care about the business and are invested in building a successful future.

 While it varies from company to company, selling to an ESOP is almost always less costly and complex than selling to another company.
 Beyond the altruistic appeal of preserving your legacy and protecting employees, the tax advantages are impressive.
-Stick with us for a little tax speak, because it’s worth it: Sellers to an ESOP in a company that is, or converts to, C-status can defer capital gains taxes on the sale by reinvesting in other stocks and bonds.
+Stick with us for a little tax speak, because it’s worth it: sellers to an ESOP in a company that is, or converts to, C-status can defer capital gains taxes on the sale by reinvesting in other stocks and bonds.
 Contributions to buy out the owner are deductible.

 Because the ESOP is essentially a tax-exempt trust, the effective cost of borrowing is lower.
 If you are an S-corporation, or convert to one, the percentage of profits attributable to an ESOP is not taxable — 100% S-corporation ESOPs (there are currently a few thousand) pay no tax at all.
 That’s because the ESOP counts as one shareholder, even if the company has thousands of employees.
 Plus, employees don’t pay any tax on the ESOP contributions until they are distributed.